zac-ls/RBP_Motif_Tools/README.md

 # RNA Binding Protein Motif Tools (for rMATS)

 ### Biological Background
 RNA-binding proteins (RBPs) are proteins that bind to RNA molecules and are involved in many aspects of RNA processing, including alternative splicing.
 RBPs recognize and bind to RNA sequence motifs (about 3–8 nucleotides) via their RNA recognition motif domain(s).
-RBP binding site sequences are experimentally characterized using techniques like SELEX and CLIP-seq, from which RBP-specific consensus motif sequences can be probabilistically determined (see [ESEfinder](https://esefinder.ahc.umn.edu/tools/ESE2/) and [RBPmap](http://rbpmap.technion.ac.il)).
+RBP binding site sequences are experimentally characterized using techniques like SELEX and CLIP-seq, from which RBP-specific consensus motif sequences can be probabilistically determined (see [De, S. & Gorospe, M., 2017](https://pmc.ncbi.nlm.nih.gov/articles/PMC5509467/) for a list of motif discovery and analysis tools from CLIP ribonucleoprotein data).

 ## Tool Descriptions & Usage
 ### Input